vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Changing an order

-Changing orders is a feature that allows your store to change the items or prices of an order.
+Changing orders is a feature that allows your store to edit the items or prices of an order.
 For example, this allows you to handle eventual changes due to customer mistakes or product unavailability.
 To learn more, see the links below.

 - [Change order](https://developers.vtex.com/docs/guides/change-order)
 - [Register change on order](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/changes)